apostrophecms/docs/docs/guide/areas-and-widgets/README.md

 Learn more about rich text options in [the section on core widgets](/guide/areas-and-widgets/core-widgets.md).
 :::

-In other situations, you may want to **specify options in a template that apply to that context**, but not to other places where the area is displayed.
+In other situations, you may need to **pass the widget *template* options that only apply to a specific context** and not everwhere the area is shown.
 One example of this is the `sizes` attribute for the core image widget's `img` tag.
-Since it is used to tell browsers what file versions to use in a responsive image, that may be different when that image is used as a small thumbnail as opposed to when it is a larger featured photo.
+Since that attribute tells browsers which file versions to use in a responsive image, it may be different when the image is a small thumbnail as opposed to when it is a larger featured photo.

 These can be added in an object after the area tag arguments using the `with` keyword.